jeannemas/better-json-serializer/README.md

 console.log(serializer.getConfig('allowPluginsOverwrite'));
 ```

-> Trying to get a configuration property that does not exist will throw a `ReferenceError` error.
+> Trying to get a configuration property that does not exist will throw a `ReferenceError`.

 #### Updating the configuration